 In mid-2017, Qantas announced that they’ll be refreshing their fleet of Airbus A380s.
 The airline currently operates a fleet of 12 Airbus A380s, and the plan was to refresh all the cabins, and in particular to install all new seats in business class and premium economy.

-- Up to three additional A380s should be reconfigured by the end of 2019
+- Three additional A380s with the new interiors should be flying by the end of 2019

-- All Qantas A380s should be reconfigured by the end of 2020
+- All Qantas A380s should have the new interiors by the end of 2020

-What’s interesting is that Qantas won’t initially assign the reconfigured A380 to any one route, but rather it’ll be cycled through the system.
+Qantas won’t initially assign the reconfigured A380 to any one route consistently, but rather it will be cycled through the system.
 I get that this may be the only practical option when they have just one plane reconfigured, but I wonder at one point they’ll start assigning them to specific routes.